Music Theatre / B.F.A. & Honors

 |Nickel Mines, 2014|

 All students interested in Music Theatre enter UC Irvine as Drama majors.
 Currently, there is no audition for the Department of Drama or the University.
 Auditions for courses happen once you arrive on campus as an accepted Drama student.
-You may submit a performance video or portfolio as part of your UC application to present your interest in Music Theatre.

 All those interested in Music Theatre at UCI should attend the following auditions during O Week: